 Apply for Financial Aid

-Financial Aid comes in several forms: Grants, scholarships, loans, work study, and waivers.
+Financial aid comes in several forms: Grants, scholarships, loans, work study and waivers.
 We encourage all students to apply for aid by completing the FAFSA.
-The FAFSA provides the foundation for opportunities that awards multiple types of state, federal and institutional funding while attending college.
+The FAFSA provides the foundation for opportunities for multiple types of state, federal and institutional funding while attending college.
 We encourage you to apply for aid using the guidelines below.

 - Beginning Oct.
 1, you can file the following year’s FAFSA (Free Application for Federal Student Aid) using UND’s federal code 003005.
 The priority deadline for filing the FAFSA is Feb.
 1.

 - View awards on Campus Connection.
-New freshman will be notified of your award beginning in mid-March.
+New freshmen will be notified of awards beginning in December.

 - Accept or decline your financial aid awards at least 30 days before the semester begins.
 Please note, your financial aid award is based on full-time attendance for the academic year (fall and spring semesters).

-- If this is the first time you've taken out a loan, please complete the following federal requirements prior to your aid disbursement Master Promissory Note and Entrance Loan Counseling.
+- If this is the first time you’ve taken out a loan, please complete the following federal requirements before your aid disbursement: Master Promissory Note and Entrance Loan Counseling.